Qulxis/Collaborative-Spotify-Playlist-System/README.md

 ### Add Firestore Authentication and Update Paths:
 You must have access to a Firestore database collection and its authentication file.
 For more and setting up a Firestore database on GCP, see (https://firebase.google.com/docs/auth).
 Once you have the SDK-authentication file, perform the following steps to allow the project to use it:
-1. Upload the SDK authentication file to Spotify-Playlist-Generator/app/backend/auth/
+1. Upload the SDK authentication file to Spotify-Playlist-Generator/app/backend/auth/ .
+(Note if using the orignal SDK file, steps 2&3 are not required for Firestore setup).
 2. Copy the relative path to that SDK file, 'app/backend/auth/YOUR_SDK_FILENAME_HERE.json', and then update the variable "AUTH_PATH" to this path as a string in Spotifpy-Playlist-Generator/.env.
-Do the same on line 7 in Spotify-Playlist-Generator/app/backend/backend.py.
 3. Save all changes to files.

 ### Add Spotify Authentication:
 This project requires Spotify Developer Authentication.
 There are two options:
-1. Send us the usernames of the Spotify accounts that will be using this app (request for this information was sent to TAs).
+1. Send us the usernames (emails associated with the accounts) of the Spotify accounts that will be using this app to be added to the whitelist.
+(TA's for the class bigdata should have received an email regarding this and alternative options).
 OR
-2. Setup a Spotify Developer Account and project (https://developer.spotify.com/dashboard), then update the CLIENT_ID and CLIENT_SECRET variables in Spotifpy-Playlist-Generator/.env accordingly.
+2. Setup a Spotify Developer Account and project (https://developer.spotify.com/dashboard) to add accounts, then update the CLIENT_ID and CLIENT_SECRET variables in Spotifpy-Playlist-Generator/.env accordingly.

 ### Run the app!
 1. Run the file "run.py" in the folder "Spotify-Playlist-Generator/".